This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 She listened for a bit and heard the dreaded sound.
 “More dead.”

 Mother sighed and slumped onto the bed next to Evelyn.
-“The villagers are dropping faster than Hillary’s popularity rating.
+“The villagers are dropping faster than they can be burried.
 I heard some villagers calling me a witch and saying I should be burned at the stake” Mother’s eyes held a small gleam of fear.

 Evelyn’s pulse accelerated.
 The time had come.
 Her mother had prepared her for this moment since the day she was born.
 She took a deep breath.
 “How much time do we have?”